 HubSpot Meeting Scheduler is ideal for teams already using HubSpot’s ecosystem, while Calendly is better suited for those seeking a standalone scheduling tool.

-Paid plans: HubSpot’s paid tiers unlock more advanced CRM, marketing, and sales features, but the scheduler itself is the same as in the free version.
+Paid plans: HubSpot’s paid tiers, starting at $15/seat/month (billed monthly), unlock more advanced CRM, marketing, and sales features, but the scheduler itself is the same as in the free version.

 Use HubSpot Meeting Scheduler if: